Updated - August.17.23

 What is Microstock?
+Why Sell Stock Photography?

 The term microstock comes from micropayments for stock media.
 Photographers, videographers, musicians, and digital artists sell their content’s usage rights through online marketplaces.
 These marketplaces share a percentage of the sale with the original artist.

 I thought it would be helpful to write a guide and teach you what I have learned.
 Shooting and uploading stock can look overwhelming, but it’s not that hard to get started.
-You should see your first sale quickly after following this, but it does take time to build an extensive portfolio for consistent income.
+You should see your first sale soon after following this.
+However, it takes time to build a comprehensive portfolio for a steady income.

 Commercial vs. Editorial

-Photos/videos used to sell something.
+Commercial - Photos/videos used to sell something.
 Example: images used on print products like flyers or online banner advertisements.

-Photos/videos used in news stories.
+Editorial - Photos/videos used in news stories.
 Example: video clips you shot at a political protest in your city.

 A common misconception is that you need the best and most expensive equipment to start shooting stock; this is inaccurate.
 Modern cell phones have great cameras, so it’s possible that you already have what you need to get started right now!
-All stock marketplaces have different quality/size requirements, and I will mention the smartphone-friendly agencies further in this guide.
+All stock marketplaces have different quality/size requirements, and I will mention smartphone-friendly agencies further in this guide.

 When someone buys a stock image or video clip, they don’t always need top-quality files from high-end cameras.
 High-end equipment does help you reach a wider audience by giving you larger image sizes and better video quality, but don’t let that stop you from getting started.
 If you already have a DSLR or mirrorless camera, great!

 You don’t need a lot of other stuff besides a camera, computer, and internet service.
 What accessories you use will depend on your style of photography.
 A tripod would be handy, mainly if you shoot at night.

-Creating an application portfolio
+Creating an application, stock photo portfolio examples

 Get started by browsing through your portfolio and finding 10 of your best photos.
 Use a variety of subject matter to show some diversity in your work.
 You will probably want to start by focusing on commercial photos instead of editorial.

 Applying at stock marketplaces

-Now that you have your best images saved, you need to start applying at the different online marketplaces.
+Now that you have your best images saved, you need to start applying at the different online stock photo agencies.
 Some of them are easy to join, and they accept almost anyone.
 Others are harder and more strict about the quality or style of your work.

 If you are asked during the application process if you want to go exclusive with that agency, do not accept that specific term and uncheck the box.
 It is much more profitable to upload across many websites compared to going exclusive and only uploading your content to one marketplace.
 The agencies will offer you a higher profit margin in exchange for only uploading to their website, do not do this.